tobiasquinn/gnome-thinkpad-keyboard-backlight/README.md

 There is an archlinux package that can be built using makepkg and uses the master of the github repository.

-NOTE: To use this successfully the ThinkLight executable must be set chmod +s
+NOTE: To use this successfully the ThinkLight executable must be set chmod +s, the ec_sys kernel module must also be loaded

 It is GPL3, please see the LICENSE file